Funds and Resources

 Pillar 3: Develop capacity and manage knowledge – creating capacity and upgrading skills of those responsible for delivering services and managing resources; and initiating knowledge management programs to accompany and support change processes, based on long term partnerships and a systematic assessment of knowledge needs.

-Approximately 70% of the funding will be directed to Pillar 1 under the project support window and 30% to the second and third pillars under the program quality support window.
+Approximately 70% of the funding is directed to Pillar 1 under the project support window and 30% to the second and third pillars under the program quality support window.

 All ADB developing member countries (DMCs) are eligible.